-Appendix 2I outlines typical Nominating Committee procedures and Appendix 2J provides a sample CRC nominations worksheet.
+Appendix 2I outlines typical Nominating Committee procedures.

 - C. Guidelines for the selection of Nominating Committee members: - The nomination committee is responsible to build the chapter leadership of tomorrow.
-The chapter leaders that the committee will have to select shall be members that represent well the unique local chapter marketplace and diversity - The nomination committee should be formed of at least 5 chapter members in good standing. - While forming the committee, the committee chair should present a slate of nominees to the chapter based upon the following credentials (refer to chapter bylaws): - ✓ Past chapter presidents - Members with past service to ASHRAE with good knowledge of the marketplace and ASHRAE operations - ✓ Chapter BOG members - √ Key chapter committee members - ✓ Chapter executive members - ✓ Members with regional experience
+The chapter leaders that the committee will have to select shall be members that represent well the unique local chapter marketplace and diversity - The nomination committee should be formed of at least 5 chapter members in good standing. - While forming the committee, the committee chair should present a slate of nominees to the chapter based upon the following credentials (refer to chapter bylaws): - ✓ Past chapter presidents - Members with past service to ASHRAE with good knowledge of the marketplace and ASHRAE operations - √ Chapter BOG members - ✓ Key chapter committee members - ✓ Chapter executive members - ✓ Members with regional experience